 Transurethral Microwave Therapy (TUMT) for Benign Prostatic HyperplasiaSkip to the navigation

 The temperature becomes high enough inside the prostate to kill some of the tissue.
 As this part of the prostate heals, it shrinks, reducing the blockage of urine flow.

 Microwave therapy is also known as cooled thermal therapy or by the name of the equipment used.

 What To Expect After Surgery

 You are typically able to go home after surgery.
 You may not be able to urinate and may need catheterization to drain your bladder.
 For most men, this lasts for a week or less.

-typically return to work 1 to 2 days after treatment.
+You can typically return to work 1 to 2 days after treatment.
 Sexual activity can be resumed 1 to 2 weeks after surgery.

-A strong urge to urinate (overactive bladder), which can also cause leaking of urine (urge incontinence).
+- A strong urge to urinate (overactive bladder), which can also cause leaking of urine (urge incontinence).

-Irritation of the urethra and blood in the urine (though not as much as with TURP).
+- Irritation of the urethra and blood in the urine (though not as much as with TURP).

 Men who have TUMT don't lose as much blood as men who have TURP.
 So men who have TUMT have less need for a blood transfusion.
 They also have less of a problem with retrograde ejaculation than men who have TURP.